aphyr/distsys-class/README.markdown

   - Pin/proxy updates to home datacenter
     - Which is hopefully the closest datacenter!
     - But maybe not!
 I believe Facebook still pushes all writes through 1 DC!
-  - Where sequential/serializable consistency is OK, cache reads locally!
+  - Where sequential consistency is OK, cache reads locally!
     - You probably leverage caching in a single DC already

+### Review

+We discussed three characteristic scales for distributed systems: multicore processors coupled with a synchronous network, computers linked by a LAN, and datacenters linked by the internet or dedicated fiber.
+CPU consequences are largely performance concerns: knowing how to minimize coordination.
+On LANs, latencies are short enough for many network hops before users take notice.
+In geographically replicated systems, high latencies drive eventually consistent and datacenter-pinned solutions.

 ## A Pattern Language